Calbabreaker/piano/README.md

 hosted somewhere statically able to serve files after building.
 The `deploy-frontend` branch will contain the built version of the `main` branch.

 The backend folder will contain the Rust backend server running warp.
-This needs to be hosted somewhere able to compile and run Rust (eg. Digitalocean droplet, heroku, etc.)

 ## Developing